 MOD AFCP/55A2/4

-RESOLUTION 167 (Rev. Busan, 2014)
+RESOLUTION 167 (Rev. dubai, 2018)

 Strengthening and developing ITU capabilities for electronic meetings and means to advance the work of the Union

-The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),
+The Plenipotentiary Conference of the International Telecommunication Union (Dubai, 2018),

 considering

+a) Objective 4 of the ITU Strategic Plan for 2020-2023, on an inclusive digital society, seeking to foster the development and use of telecommunications/ICTs and applications to empower people and societies for economic development and environmental protection for sustainable development;

-a) the rapid technological change in the field of telecommunications and the associated policy, regulatory and infrastructure adaptations required at national, regional and global levels;
+b) the rapid technological change in the field of telecommunications and the associated policy, regulatory and infrastructure adaptations required at national, regional and global levels;

-b) the consequent need for the widest possible engagement of the ITU membership from around the world to address these matters in the work of the Union;
+c) the consequent need for the widest possible engagement of the ITU membership from around the world to address these matters in the work of the Union;

-c) that developments in technologies and facilities for the holding of electronic meetings and the further development of electronic working methods (EWM) will enable more open, rapid and easy collaboration between participants in the activities of ITU, which may be paperless;
+d) that developments in technologies and facilities for the holding of electronic, i.e. paperless, meetings and the further development of electronic working methods (EWM) will enable more open, faster and easier collaboration between participants in the activities of ITU, which may be paperless;

-d) that some activities and procedures associated with certain ITU meetings still require direct face-to-face participation by the Union's membership,
+e) that some activities and procedures associated with certain ITU meetings still require direct face-to-face participation by the Union's membership,

 recalling